compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 We trained on the standard WMT 2014 English-German dataset consisting of about 4.5 million sentence pairs.
-Sentences were encoded using byte-pair encoding, which has a shared source-target vocabulary of about 37000 tokens.
+Sentences were encoded using byte-pair encoding, which has a shared source-target vocabulary of about 37000 tokens. ...

+> **Commentary:**
+>
+> Byte-pair encoding was use to encode both English and German.
+> Byte-pair encoding is much better than a traditional encoding as it will
+> break down even unknown words into known sub-components.
+37, 000 is the number of
+> shared token in their dataset between German and English.

+...
 For English-French, we used the significantly larger WMT 2014 English-French dataset consisting of 36M sentences and split tokens into a 32000 word-piece vocabulary.